mlcommons/ck/docs/mlperf-education-workgroup.md

 ## Mission

 * Develop an open-source educational toolkit to help the newcomers learn how to use, customize and extend the MLPerf benchmarking infrastructure.
-* Work with the community to modularize MLPerf and make it easier to plug in diverse ML tasks, models, data sets, software and hardware from the cloud to the edge.
+* Work with the community to modularize MLPerf and make it easier to plug in their real-world tasks, models, data sets, software and hardware from the cloud to the edge.
 * Help volunteers participate in automatic crowd-benchmarking and design space exploration of their ML Systems using the MLPerf methodology.
-* Lower the barrier of entry for new MLPerf submitters.
+* Lower the barrier of entry for new MLPerf submitters and reduce their associated costs.

 ## Purpose